-This solution introduces Pivotal Cloud Foundry (PCF) and the benefits of running PCF on Google Cloud Platform (GCP), such as:
+This solution introduces Pivotal Cloud Foundry (PCF) and the benefits of running PCF on Google Cloud, such as:

 Rapid VM provisioning for scaling the platform to help meet your developer and user needs.

 Use Cloud Load Balancing to help scale your apps to 1M+ requests, in seconds, without the need for pre-warming.

 Save up to 30% with sustained use discounts for virtual machines that run for a full-month period.

 Save up to 80% with preemptible VMs for apps that can handle virtual machine restarts, compared to regular instances.

 Fully tailor your PCF deployment’s VMs with Compute Engine custom machine types.

 Leverage the low cost, durable, and scalable object storage of Cloud Storage as a backing store for your PCF deployment.

 Use many of Google’s big data services through the PCF service broker for storing your app data in a resilient and distributed manner.

 PCF is a cloud native platform for deploying next-generation apps.
 Based on open source technology, PCF enables enterprises to rapidly deliver new experiences to their customers.
 PCF can be deployed on-premises and on many cloud providers to give enterprises a hybrid and multi-cloud platform.
 It provides a uniform way for you to launch, and quickly iterate on ideas in the language of your choice.
 Thus, letting you focus on adding business value with apps rather than designing and implementing how the app will be deployed, scaled, and exposed to your end users.
 PCF’s orchestration mechanisms enable developers to accelerate app development and reduce time to market.

-The following diagram provides an overview of PCF’s components and functionality, including GCP components that you can integrate seamlessly with your deployment.
+The following diagram provides an overview of PCF’s components and functionality, including Google Cloud components that you can integrate seamlessly with your deployment.

 These platform-level integrations lets you harness Google's infrastructure to reduce your operational overhead and provide a more resilient installation.

 Running PCF on Google Cloud